-Penalties: The offender will be prevented from accessing the area.
+Penalties: The offender is barred from the Battlefield.

 R16 During an Official Technical Timeout, Pit Crew Members are not allowed to fix faults other than those in modules related to the Referee System.

 Penalties: Verbal Warning.
 If the Verbal Warning is ineffective, the offender shall be issued a Red Card.